 Mr. Watler is a member of the State Bar of Texas, the Dallas Bar Association, the American Bar Association, the Freedom of Information Foundation of Texas, the College of the State Bar of Texas, and the Media Law Resource Center.
 He is a Life Fellow of the Texas Bar Foundation and the Dallas Bar Foundation.

-Mr. Watler served as president of the Freedom of Information Foundation of Texas in 1996-99 and currently serves on the board of directors of North Texas Public Broadcasting (KERA).
+Mr. Watler served as president of the Freedom of Information Foundation of Texas in 1996-99 and is on the Foundation's board of directors.
+He also serves on the board of directors of North Texas Public Broadcasting (KERA).
 He formerly served on the board of directors of the Lake Highlands Family YMCA and as president of the Oakhurst and Twin Bridge homeowner associations.
 He was a youth soccer coach for 10 years and an adult leader in Boy Scout Troop 890.

 More about Paul C. Watler: Biography | Experience | Recognition | Speeches / Publications | News